Our commitment to you

 – Processed in a manner that ensures appropriate security of your personal data

-Thames Reach is committed to protecting your rights and freedoms and fully complying with the principles of data protection detailed in the EU General Data Protection Regulations, which come into force in May 2018.
+Thames Reach is committed to fully complying with the principles of data protection detailed in the EU General Data Protection Regulations and subsequent Data Protection Act 2018.

 Thames Reach is a ‘Data Controller’, as defined in the General Data Protection Regulations, and is responsible for your personal data.

 If you have any questions about this notice, including any requests to exercise your legal rights, please contact us using the details set out below:

 Our full contact details are:

 Registered office: The Employment Academy, 29 Peckham Road, London, SE5 8UA

 Charity number: 1166311